cronvel/terminal-kit/doc/high-level.md

 It creates an interactive menu that uses only a single line.

+**It supports the mouse if the mouse has been activated by [.grabInput()](#ref.grabInput)'s mouse option.**

 It features **paging** if items oversize the line length, and supports the following keys:

 * ENTER, KP_ENTER: end the process and return the currently selected menu item
 * LEFT, RIGHT: move and select the previous or the next item in the menu
+* SHIFT_TAB, TAB: cycle backward or forward and select the item
-* UP, DOWN: go the previous or the next page of items (if paging is used)
+* UP, DOWN: go to the previous or the next page of items (if paging is used)
 * HOME, END: move and select the first or the last item of the menu

+All those keys are customization through the *keyBindings* options.
+Available actions are:

+* submit: submit the menu (default: ENTER and KP_ENTER)
+* previous: move and select the previous item in the menu (default: LEFT)
+* next: move and select the next item in the menu (default: RIGHT)
+* cyclePrevious: cycle backward and select the item (default: SHIFT_TAB)
+* cycleNext: cycle forward and select the item (default: TAB)
+* previousPage: go to the previous page of items, if paging is used (default: UP)
+* nextPage: go to the next page of items, if paging is used (default: DOWN)
+* first: move and select the first item in the menu (default: HOME)
+* last: move and select the last item in the menu (default: END)

 If the 'exitOnUnexpectedKey' option is set, any other keys will exit the menu, the callback's *response* argument does not contain any property except 'unexpectedKey', that will contain the key having triggered the exit.